-Pregnancy discrimination constitutes the majority of complaints received under the Sex Discrimination Ordinance.
-Among the discriminatory acts is dismissal upon the employee's return from maternity leave.
+Pregnancy discrimination constitutes the majority of complaints received under the Sex Discrimination Ordinance, with the discriminatory act often taking the form of a dismissal upon the employee's return from maternity leave.

-Sarah worked as a manager at a manufacturing company for more than 12 years.
+Sarah worked as a Manager at a manufacturing company for more than 12 years.
 She enjoyed a good working relationship with everyone at the office and never faced any problem with the management during her service.
 However, she was dismissed from her job when she returned from maternity leave.